-One of the most spectacular sights on a night dive in the ocean is to witness the hundreds of tiny star-like bioluminescent plankton scintillating like a starry sky as you move through the dark water.
+One of the most spectacular sights on a night dive in the ocean is to witness the hundreds of tiny star-like bioluminescent phytoplankton scintillating like a starry sky as you move through the dark water.
 Towards the end of a dive, just shield your underwater flashlight and wave your hands through the water in front of you, and be mesmerized by the tiny glowing specs of plankton.
 So what kind of plankton are these?
 And how do they emit that bluish glow that you see in the below picture of the plankton washed on shore?

 Certain creatures both on land and sea can produce light through chemical reactions taking place within their bodies known as Bioluminescence.
 The bioluminescence results from a light-producing chemical reaction also called chemiluminescence.
 Certain types of chemicals when mixed together produce energy which ‘excites’ other particles on vibration and generate light which causes the glow.
 The group of chemicals involved to make plankton glow are broadly termed luciferins and the light is produced by a series of oxidation reactions set off by a catalyst called luciferase.
 The bioluminescence in plankton is very high in several forms of Plankton and is a form of cold light or luminescence.

 Plankton consists of any drifting organism (plant or animal) that inhabit the oceans and provide a vital source of food to larger aquatic organisms such as fish.
 A vast range of plankton, both zoo plankton and single-celled animal plankton are known to be bioluminescent.
-Bioluminescent plankton occur in all the world’s oceans.The most common of these are Dinoflagellates which are tiny unicellular marine plankton also known as fire plants.
+Bioluminescent phytoplankton occur in all the world’s oceans.The most common of these are Dinoflagellates which are tiny unicellular marine plankton also known as fire plants.